rodchero/RR486/README.md

 ## 👥 Player Setup
 - Single player as the player tank
-- Optional co-op mode where a second player controls an allied tank and helps clear levels (unimplemented)
+- Optional co-op mode where a second player controls an allied tank and helps clear levels

 ## 🤖 AI Design [2 types implemented so far]
 Several (4 to 8) types of enemy tanks with different behaviour, projectiles, movespeed, health, etc